-It's the chief danger faced by the composer when writing any organ music, particularly a longer work built upon a cantus firmus (c.f.), or fixed melody, such as a set of variations; this becomes especially acute when the plan for the composition makes it mostly non-modulating (where it remains in the tonic key throughout, save for perhaps only one or two very brief excursions into a related key).
+It's the chief danger faced by the composer when writing any organ music, particularly a longer work built upon a cantus firmus (c.f.), or fixed melody, such as a set of variations; this becomes especially acute when the plan for the composition makes it non-modulating through the majority of the variations.

-We can avoid this danger by doing what's interesting or unexpected with each variation.
+We can avoid this chief danger by doing what's interesting or unexpected, perhaps even daring, with each variation.